Summary

 ● Subclaim: That biotechnological enhancement is tampering with “Factor X”, a theory that suggests human genetics form the basis of human dignity and must not be tampered with.[37]

-○ Counter: Transhumanism supports dignity as theorized by Aristotle, that “magnanimous [hu]man” does not possess dignity from acquired characteristics[38] and Pico Della Mirandola’s grounded classical concept of human dignity as the ability of humanity to change itself.[39]
+○ Counter: Transhumanism supports dignity as theorized by Aristotle, that “magnanimous [hu]man” does not possess dignity from inborn characteristics but chooses and pursues virtues [38] and Pico Della Mirandola’s grounded classical concept of human dignity as the ability of humanity to change itself.[39]
 Both philosophers, centuries apart, approached human dignity as characteristics that could be gained through transformation.

 ● Subclaim: Modifications could have irreversible outcomes, affecting the human species.